-The opposite happened when I was looking for a host for my new website – it is time to move on from WordPress.com for my professional activities.
+The opposite happened when I was looking for a host for my new website.

 So why was this better?

-- The first thing that sticks out is that the technology didn’t get in the way of the task.
+- The first thing is that the technology didn’t get in the way of the task.
 In Excel I would have been tempted to make it a table and learn more about that functionality.
-I would have had to find a good way of indicating Yes or No and I would have spent time on the layout.
+I would have had to find a good way of showing Yes or No and I would have spent time on the layout.
 In other words, using a piece of paper gave me space to concentrate on the task in-hand.

-- The second thing is that I had a gazillion tabs open as none of these providers put all the information on one ‘page’.
-As several choose not to list it at all, I was also engaging in live chats and discussing options by email.
+- The second thing is that I had a gazillion tabs open as navigated websites, engaged in live chats and discussed options by email.
 Another window, even if it were the safe harbour of Excel, would have been another plate to spin.

 - The third thing is that little note to myself at the bottom of the page.
 I always have paper and pen to hand to make notes like this – otherwise, I forget.
 Excel would let me make the note, but would I ever see it again?
-I certainly don’t go through workbooks looking for notes, whereas a piece of paper right next to my keyboard gets my attention every time.
+I don’t search for notes in Excel and a piece of paper next to my keyboard gets my attention every time.

 - Finally, the sheer handiness.
 Notice how Freeola was added at the end?
-I am working with a brilliant web developer and they are his host of choice, so I added them after I started the task.
-I didn’t have to fire up Excel to do this, I grabbed a pen and added Freeola when I was doing something else entirely.
+A networking recommended them after I started the task.
+I didn’t have to fire up Excel, I grabbed a pen and added Freeola when I was doing something else.

 So that is my story for today.
 What is the takeaway?
 Pick the right tool for the job, remembering that the fanciest, most interesting tool may not be the best.